dfelinto/blender-manual/manual/modeling/meshes/tools/extrude_cursor.rst

 you can also inhibit Blender from rotating sources using the shortcut :kbd:`Shift-Ctrl-RMB`.
 In this case, Blender will not rotate the source dividing the angle between those edges when creating a face.

-For both cases, Blender will inform the user about the source rotation during the creation process.
-If you look at the :ref:`bpy.ops.screen.redo_last` panel and press :kbd:`Ctrl-RMB`, you will see that the *Rotate Source* is automatically checked and if :kbd:`Shift-Ctrl-RMB` is used, it will be automatically unchecked.

 If you have three or more vertices selected, and :kbd:`Ctrl-RMB` click, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
 This operation is similar to an extrude operation.